cjus/node-neo4j-presentation/presentation/readme.md

 <img src="leaf.jpg" width="300"/>

 If you recall your high school biology class then this image might seem similar to our own nervous system and arteries!
-And that's no coincidence.
-Doctors save lives by manipulating those network graphs.

 In truth, we need go no further than our thoughts to realize that the neurons in our own brains form a network graph.
 Indeed graphs are everywhere.